 Joist and Post Screws

-If you are using hangers or screwing your joists together with the frame then you must use a decent stainless steel screw.
-We would
+If you are using hangers or screws to fix your joists together with the frame then you must use a decent stainless steel screw.

 - 6-inch screws for joist to frame